-- Plan on freezing leftovers unless you have a heard of hungry mouths to feed.
+- Plan on freezing leftovers unless you have a herd of hungry mouths to feed.
 This makes a lot of sauce and freezes well.
 Freezing makes it worth the extra effort.
 Make it once, enjoy it several times.

 - Oh right!
 I almost forgot!
 The cooked bacon is great on a side salad!